IDE viewing modes

-MPS provides special viewing modes for specific usage patterns.
-For example, if you need to focus on the code or present your code to an audience.
+MPS lets you switch between several viewing modes for different usage styles and scenarios.
+For example, when you need to focus on the code or present to an audience.

-In Full Screen mode, MPS expands the main window to occupy the entire screen.
-All operating system controls are hidden, but you can access the main menu if you hover the mouse pointer over the top of the screen.
+MPS expands the main window to occupy the entire screen.
+On macOS, all operating system controls are hidden, but you can access the main menu if you hover the mouse pointer over the top of the screen.

-In Distraction-free mode, the editor occupies the entire main window and the source code is centered.
+The editor occupies the entire main window with the source code centered.
 All other elements of the UI are hidden (tool windows, toolbars, and editor tabs) to help you focus on the source code of the current file.
 You can still use shortcuts to open tool windows, navigate, and perform other actions.

-In the Switch popup, select View Mode, and then select the required viewing mode.
+In the Switch popup, select View Mode and then select Enter <viewing mode> or Exit <viewing mode>.